corndeladmin/DevOps-Course-Python-Intro/03_data_types.md

 ### Exercise 3.6

 I would like an easy way to check who is currently staying in each room of my hotel.
 Define a dictionary, which maps room numbers to lists of people (strings) occupying each room.

+Put two guests in room 101, no guests in room 102, and one guest in room 201.

 <details markdown="1"><summary>Click here for the answer</summary>